schoeberl/chisel-lab/vending/README.md

 Later, when you have completed the laboratory exercises according to the above specifications and demonstrated your design to a teaching assistant, you may want to extend your design.
+Pick two or more extensions for a top grade.
 Below is a list of ideas.
 You may have more ideas.
 Please explain and include any optional design work in your report.